annefou/metos_python/_episodes/08-visualization.md

 - "Get an overview of nbviewer"
 - "Get an overview of plotly to publish plots on the web"
 ---

-# Share your jupyter notebooks
+# Embedded animations within your jupyter notebook

-## Jupyter nbviewer
+# Share your jupyter notebooks (nbviewer)

 # Plotly for creating simple python dashboards